carpentries-lab/good-enough-practices/_extras/etherpad_template.md

 *

-## Evaluation
+## Evaluation and Feedback

+Instructors and lesson maintainers use these responses to improve the lesson.
+It's very helpful!

-Please list 1 thing you liked or found particularly useful
+#### Please list 1 thing you liked or found particularly useful

 -
 -
 -